mmistakes/jekyll-theme-basically-basic/README.md

 To use the Algolia search with GitHub Pages hosted sites follow [this deployment guide](https://community.algolia.com/jekyll-algolia/github-pages.html).
 Or this guide for [deploying on Netlify](https://community.algolia.com/jekyll-algolia/netlify.html).

+**Note:** The Jekyll Algolia plugin can be configured in several ways.
+Be sure to check out [their full documentation](https://community.algolia.com/jekyll-algolia/options.html "Algolia configuration") on how to exclude files and other valuable settings.

 ### Author

 Author information is used as meta data for post "by lines" and propagates the